 |How to apply|

-The fellowship is currently in transition.
-For 2019-2020 and 2020-2021, the best mechanism is to apply to UM's Head and Neck micro fellowship (fellowship director Kelly Malloy, MD) through AHNS.
-We can accomodate specialized training in skull base surgery.
-We anticipate the fellowship to be fully restructured by the 2021-2022 cycle with case numbers and training as above.
-Email Lidia Timm, admin assistant for Dr. McKean, at [email protected]
+The fellowship remains in transition.
+For 2022-23, the best mechanism is to apply to UM's Head and Neck micro fellowship (fellowship director Kelly Malloy, MD) through AHNS.
+We can accommodate specialized training in skull base surgery.
+Email Dianne Hoehn, admin assistant for